Alice de Toeni, Countess of Warwick

 Alice de Toeni, Countess of Warwick (c.
 1284 – bef.
 8 January 1325) was a wealthy English heiress and the second wife of Guy de Beauchamp, 10th Earl of Warwick, an English nobleman in the reign of kings Edward I and Edward II.
 He was one of the principal opponents of Piers Gaveston, a favourite of Edward II.
 Alice married three times; Guy was her second husband.

 Family and lineage

 Alice de Toeni (or de Tosny) was born c.
 1284 in Flamsted, Hertfordshire, the only daughter of Ralph VII de Toeni, Lord Toeni of Flamsted (1255–1295) and his Scottish-born wife, Mary.
 Alice's paternal grandparents were Roger V de Toeni, Lord Flamsted and Alice de Bohun.
 The latter was a daughter of Humphrey de Bohun, 2nd Earl of Hereford and Maud de Lusignan.
-Alice had an older brother, Robert de Toeni, Lord Toeni of Flamsted (4 April 1276 – 1309), who married Maud, the daughter of Malise III, Earl of Strathearn, but died childless in 1309.
+Alice had an older brother, Robert de Toni, 1st Baron Toni of Flamstead (4 April 1276 – 1309), who married Maud, the daughter of Malise III, Earl of Strathearn, but died childless in 1309.
 Upon his death, Alice became his heir.
 Her inheritance included manors in Essex, Worcestershire, Wiltshire, Hertfordshire, Cambridgeshire and the Welsh Marches.